 Lakeland is a Cooperative Education institution.
 We believe the best way to learn is by pairing knowledge with practice.
 At our residential campus, students can earn their degree while gaining 12-18 months of professional work experience.
 Students have a pathway to graduate in four years with little or no tuition debt, making a bachelor degree accessible to anyone with the desire to learn.
 Our adult learners earn their degree often while juggling careers and families.
 Our flexible delivery allows for these students to earn credit in the classroom and in their workplace.
 Whether enhancing their resume or looking to completely change their career pathways, we offer innovative pathways for degree completion.

 Our commitment to education goes far beyond the classroom, as we offer our students the opportunity to make a difference and help others.
 Lakeland students lead the call for a cleaner environment, smarter recycling, providing shelter and food for the poor and the fight against cancer and other diseases.
 Community service is part of the DNA of Lakeland students.

 Our student-athletes are a force to be reckoned with, as our men's and women's teams and individuals compete in NCAA Division III baseball, basketball, cross country, football, golf, soccer, softball, tennis, track and field, volleyball and wrestling.

-The best way to really find out is to visit the main Lakeland University campus or a center near you.
-Choose a Preview Day date and register for special sessions with other high school students.
+- High school students can choose a Preview Day date and register for special sessions with other high school students.
 Or choose another day that works better for you, and we'll set up a schedule that includes the things you would most like to see and do.
-You can contact Lakeland Admissions at 800-242-3347.
+You can contact Lakeland Admissions at 920-565-1022 or